dheid/fontchooser/README.md

 This Java Swing component allows users to select a font by selecting a font family name, the style (plain, bold, italics)

+There are translations for the following languages:

+* English
+* German
+* Greek
+* Spanish
+* Finnish
+* French
+* Brazilian Portuguese
+* Russian

 ## Building

     mvn package